bgin/Radar-ElectroOptical-Simulation/README.md

 The main purpose is to achieve a realisitic system modeling and simulation as much as possible, hence the main sources of knowledge are russian-language (soviet-era) engineering and technical literature reaching design level (candidate of science and experienced system engineers and designers).

 The second firm foundation which this project stand upon is being wholly optimized at basic level of massive manual vectorization by leveraging Intel Intrinsic programming i.e. usage of AVX/AVX2/AVX512 code path for almost every algorithm which is vectorizable.
 Compiler-level autovectorization is of secondary importance and is being inserted mainly to vectorize descriptive statistics routines and profiling metrics calculations.

 The second code path beside the SIMD  is the GPGPU Cuda implementation counting so far close to 15000 lines of code of computational and helper routines and kernels.

-I envision four main components:
+I envision five main components:
 1) Radar system modeling and simulation.
 2) Radio altimeter modeling and simulation.
 3) Propagation of laser and IR radiation through the turbulent atmospheric channels.
 4) Optical signals processing (background noise extraction).
+5) Sensor modeling and simulation

 The main structure of the projects is a collection of free standing 'modules' programmatically describing various modelled components.
 It is a software library of framework and may be used as computational backend of larger program of be